Cyb3rTyr/Cyb3rOwl/README.md

 Click on any section to navigate and see more information about that specific scan.

-## Customization

-You can customize the appearance of the app using the built-in CSS.
-Modify the `header`, `subheader`, `description`, and other components to fit your desired design.

-## Contributing

-Contributions are welcome!
-Feel free to fork this repository, create a pull request, and help improve CyberGuar.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## Acknowledgements

-- This project is built using Streamlit: [Streamlit Documentation](https://streamlit.io/docs)

 ## Contact

-For inquiries or feedback, please contact [Your Name](mailto:your-email@example.com).
+For inquiries or feedback, please contact me on [LinkedIn](https://www.linkedin.com/in/rodrigo-marques-sa-9589772bb/).